It has been three centuries since the beginning of the geisha culture.

 Another budget-friendly method is to attend a cultural show at Gion Corner (though I saw mixed reviews about the experience), or if you have a very good budget, there are also tour groups that offer lunch or dinner packages and you can engage with a geisha in person.

-Gentle etiquette reminders for seeing geishas at Gion
+Etiquette reminders for seeing geishas at Gion

 - Don’t shout in excitement.
+Please refrain from creating a commotion and drawing further attention.

 - Please don’t run after the geishas.